cristian9217/cristian9217/articulos/CaseStudy2/readme.md

 ## Introduction
 A **sample** is a smaller portion of a larger group used for analysis.
 Different sampling methods include:

-- **Systematic sample** – selecting data at regular intervals.
+- **Systematic sample** – We select a starting point and then choose every k-th element from the population.
-- **Stratified sample** – dividing the population into subgroups and sampling from each.
+- **Stratified sample** – We divide the population into subgroups so that the subjects share the same characteristics.
-- **Cluster sample** – selecting entire groups; for example, studying shopping behavior only in **New York, New Jersey, and Florida**.
+- **Cluster sample** – We divide the population area into sections.
+For example, studying shopping behavior only in New York, New Jersey, and Florida.

 ## Data Organization in Excel
 The sample data is organized in **Excel** and analyzed using **PivotTables**.
 PivotTables allow you to: